Should You Avoid Silicones in Skincare?

 As we’ve mentioned above, silicones are spreadable, water and rub resistant, and provide a light, non-greasy feel on your skin.
 But other than that, these polymers don’t really provide any long-term advantages to you—what a shame.

 Claim 2: Silicones are filler ingredients

 This is unfortunately true.
-Silicones are categorized as inactive ingredients that are mostly used by brands as fluff (ugh!).
+Silicones are categorized as inactive ingredients that are mostly used in and as fluff (ugh!).
 They honestly don’t do much for you and are not necessary to have in your skincare routine.

 Claim 3: Silicones are harder to wash off

 This is also true.
-As silicones are built to repel water, they tend to be hard to rinse off.
+As silicones are built to repel water, -based tend to be harder to rinse off.

 Dimethicone, in particular, is especially heavy on the skin and leaves a residue that will take extra effort in rinsing off.
 It also seems that most of the time, oil cleansers or double cleansing are necessary for completely removing silicones off your skin.
 It seems like a nightmare if you’re always in a rush!

 Claim 4: Silicones clog pores